google/syzkaller/docs/linux/external_fuzzing_usb.md

 1. Syzkaller changes that are now upstream.
 2. Kernel interface for USB device emulation, which can be found [here](https://github.com/google/kasan/commits/usb-fuzzer) and is now being upstreamed.
-3. KCOV changes that allow to collect coverage from background threads and interrupts (the former can be found [here](https://github.com/google/kasan/commits/usb-fuzzer) and is now being upstreamed, the latter is still in development).
+3. KCOV changes that allow to collect coverage from background threads and interrupts (the former is now upstream, the latter can be found [here](https://github.com/google/kasan/commits/usb-fuzzer) and is now being upstreamed).

 More details can be found: